FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Related Works

 \subsection{Instance segmentation on 3D point cloud}

-Some researchers have adopted the proposal-based method that detects objects and predicts the instance mask.
-J. Hou et al. \cite{3D-SIS} have combined images and 3D geometric information to infer the bounding boxes of objects in 3D space and the corresponding instance mask.
-B. Yang et al. \cite{3dboxlearning} have directly regressed the bounding box of each instance in the 3D point cloud and simultaneously predicts point-level masks for each instance.
-The proposal of 3D bounding box is time-consuming.
-Besides, in the bin-picking scenes, the overlap of many objects makes it difficult to regress reasonable bounding boxes.
+Some researchers have adopted proposal-based methods that detect objects and predict the instance masks.
+3D-SIS\cite{3D-SIS} have combined 2D images and 3D geometric information to infer the bounding boxes of objects in 3D space and the corresponding instance mask.
+The demand for 2D images limits the application of this method because it is expensive to train the network with 2D images.
+GSPN\cite{GSPN} continued the idea of Mask R-CNN.
+They first predicted the candidate regions, and then refined the candidate regions with R-PointNet to obtain the result of instance segmentation.
+However, the region proposal network of 3D-SIS and GSPN consumes a long computing time.
+3D-MPA\cite{3D_MPA} has used an object-centric voting scheme to generate instance proposals, which are robust to potential outliers in the instance proposal stage.
+3D-BoNet\cite{3dbonet} provided by B. Yang et al. directly regresses the bounding box of each instance in the 3D point cloud and simultaneously predicts point-level masks for each instance.
+3D-BoNet performs well on the completed point cloud because there is little overlap of objects’ bounding box in these datasets e.g., S3DIS \cite{S3DIS}, ScanNet\cite{Scannet}.
+In other words, the overlap and incompleteness of objects in the bin-picking scenes make 3D-BoNet difficult to regress reasonable bounding boxes.